epfl-lara/leon-web/README.md

     assets.production.external.dir="PATH_TO_LEON/localhome-leonweb/git/leon-web/"
     http.port=9000

-    # Path to where the GitHub repositories will be cloned
+    # Path where the repositories will be cloned
+    repositories.path="PATH_TO_LEON/localhome-leonweb/repos/"

+    # This entails the following configuration (which can be overriden):
-    repositories.github.path="PATH_TO_LEON/localhome-leonweb/repos/github/"
+    # repositories.github.path="PATH_TO_LEON/localhome-leonweb/repos/github/"

-    # Path where to look for Tequila user-specific repositories
-    repositories.tequila.path="PATH_TO_LEON/localhome-leonweb/repos/tequila/"
+    # repositories.tequila.path="PATH_TO_LEON/localhome-leonweb/repos/tequila/"

     # GitHub application OAuth credentials
     auth.github.clientId="YOUR_GITHUB_APP_CLIENT_ID"